floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

-If frequent hash collisions occur it might make sense to increase the size of the bindgroups cache to the next power-of-2 size (this doesn't happen automatically but must be tweaked at application start in the sg_setup() call), but I'm thinking that even such a dumb hash-array implementation is still better than creating and releasing a BindGroup object in each sg_apply_bindings() call (I still have to do the hard benchmarks to confirm this though).
+If frequent hash collisions occur it might make sense to increase the size of the bindgroups cache to the next power-of-2 size (this doesn't happen automatically but must be tweaked at application start in the sg_setup() call).
+I think that even such a dumb hash-array implementation is still better than creating and releasing a BindGroup object in each sg_apply_bindings() call (I still have to do the hard benchmarks to confirm this though).
 The bindgroups cache may also become less useful in the future if